Today's links

 That's the point.
 The idea that we should just trust the market to figure this out, or that all regulation should be expressly written into law, is just a way of saying, "you will likely die a horrible death."

 Trump – and his hatchet men Musk and Ramaswamy – are not setting out to create evidence-based policy.
-They are pursuing policy-based evidence, firing everyone capable of telling them how to turn the values espouse (prosperity and safety for all Americans) into policy.
+They are pursuing policy-based evidence, firing everyone capable of telling them how to turn the values they espouse (prosperity and safety for all Americans) into policy.

-They dress this up in the language of democracy, but the destruction of the expert agencies that turn the political will of our representatives into our daily lives is anything but democratic.
+They dress this up in the language of democracy, but the destruction of the expert agencies that bring the political will of our representatives into our daily lives is anything but democratic.
 It's a prelude to transforming the nation into a land of epistemological chaos, where you never know what's coming out of your faucet.

 Hey look at this (permalink)